Algebra8/Knots/README.md

     self.assertEqual(bw.word, [2, 3])
 ```

 **test_markovchain.py** contains roughly 200 lines of tests with 18+ test cases (at the time of writing this readme).
 The test cases contain suites that test mainly for initialization and that containers, such as _logs_, _braidrepisms_, and _braidagg_, vis-a-vis the `aggregate`, `logs`, and `braidreps` methods, as well as exporting methods, such as `tocsv`, `topandas`, and `totxt`, are valid (i.e. not empty).
 The lack of automated tests for said script is due to the probabilistic nature of the results of the `model` method.
-Results for this method are tested by hand by Professor Moore.
+Results for this method may be tested by hand or an auxiliary program, such as ``KnotPlot."
 Examples of **test_markovchain.py** include:

 ```
 def test_init_pathfail_0(self):